acidtib/genesis-dev/README.md

 # WEYC
 ![WEYC Logo](https://reex.ccore.online/images/coins_custom/reex_45.png)<br>

-What is ReeCore (WEYC)?
+What is WeyCash (WEYC)?

-ReeCore is a peer-to-peer decentralized digital currency for ordinary people, easy to use and acquire.
+WeyCash is a peer-to-peer decentralized digital currency for ordinary people, easy to use and acquire.
 We’re pushing for blockchain mass adoption through education and charity.
 A sustainable and scalable solutions in the charity and educational sectors on the Blockchain.
-ReeCore summarizes the best characteristics of digital currencies, which were issued earlier (Bitcoin, Dash,PIVX), such as: increased security, fast consensus mechanism, and increased decentralization achieved by requiring miners to prove the knowledge of the transaction data.
+WeyCash summarizes the best characteristics of digital currencies, which were issued earlier (Bitcoin, Dash,PIVX), such as: increased security, fast consensus mechanism, and increased decentralization achieved by requiring miners to prove the knowledge of the transaction data.
 The community has created a coin with faster transaction, more secure, masternode and low transaction fee.

-ReeCore is not just another cryptocurrency in the market.
+WeyCash is not just another cryptocurrency in the market.
 It has specific use cases in the educational and charity sectors

-ReeCore is fork of Pivx, improved with some of the following features:
+WeyCash is fork of Pivx, improved with some of the following features:

 - DNS hardcoded
 - Supersecure